 - 1 Gallon of VERY hot water

-Leave them be for 15 minutes.
+Allow the clothing to sit for a minimum of 15 minutes.
 After 15 minutes the water should be cool enough to agitate the clothes.

 why does this work?

 Hot water helps brighten whites.
-Lemon juice and hydrogen peroxide are natural bleachers.
-Combined with the whitening power of the sun – you have a win, win combo.
+Lemon juice and hydrogen peroxide are natural bleaching agents.
+Combined with the whitening power of the sun – you have a win, win, win combo!

-If a stain has been set in for quite sometime, it may not work.
+If a stain has been set in for quite some time, this method may not work.
 But, it certainly doesn’t hurt to give it a try.

 does hydrogen peroxide bleach clothes?